 Smuggling has always fascinated people.
 Moreover, in the border regions where poverty was rampant, smuggling provided the opportunity to supplement one's meagre income for many years.
 The illegal transport of goods and foodstuffs such as tobacco, sugar, salt, rice, meat and alcohol via the "green" border was particularly prevalent between the canton of Ticino and Italy.
 Part of the exhibition in the Swiss Customs Museum, which is also referred to in the vernacular as the "Smugglers' Museum", is devoted to this fascinating topic.

 Today, smuggling is a business worth billions that does immense damage to the public, the economy and the state.
-In addition, counterfeit medication and rotten meat, for example, harm the health of consumers and illegal weapons threaten the security of Switzerland.
-With their work, customs agents help protect the economy and stand up for the security and health of citizens.
+With its work, customs contributes to the protection of the economy.
+At the same time, it is committed to the safety and health of citizens.